AramZS/notebook/README.md

 - `mainlink:` This note is referring to a URL as its primary subject.
 - `go:` This link defines the page, it is intended to be a forwarding link.
 - `isBasedOn:` This page is a direct other page and should be considered a replica or summary of that page.
 - `date:` intended publishing time.
+If none is given, it is considered to be have a value of "Now"
 - `aliases:` YAML list of other ways to refer to this page besides filename.
 - `republish:` Designate a YAML list of TLDs or source list names which you wish to republish to.
 Processing of a republish event is up to the receiving site and may be an entirely new page or the absorption of the page into an existing page, or a denial.
 - `tags:`  to add keywords in a YAML list.
 - `moved-to:` Indicates this note file has been moved to a public-facing URL and that is the resource that should be accessed instead.
-- `mobed-date:` Indicates the date at which this file was moved to the public-facing URL.
+- `moved-date:` Indicates the date at which this file was moved to the public-facing URL.
 It never occurs without `moved-to`.

 ### Folder Structure